 The Town of Addison is the client of Pyles Whatley Corporation.
 The intended use of this appraisal is to assist the client in their determination of total compensation due to the property owner - the market value of the property to be acquired and any remainder damages.
-The intended users are the Town of Addison and its officers, employees, and agents, and Halff Associates, Inc. Any other user or uses are not intended or authorized.
+The intended users are the Town of Addison and Halff Associates, Inc., their officers, employees, and agents Any other user or uses are not intended or authorized.
 Use of this appraisal for any other use or by another user may invalidate the findings and conclusions.